DivyanshijainDj/Company-Database/README.md

 screenshots of Tables created are in Table folder.
-For data that is entered into database refer insert.sql
+For data that is entered into database please refer insert.sql